 Skip advert

 Advertisement - Article continues below

-The Ranger is now longer and wider, while its new bluff front end and more square-jawed looks emulate the Ford F-150.
+The Ranger is longer and wider than before, while its bluff front end and square-jawed looks emulate the Ford F-150.
 Combined with the distinctive C-shaped daytime running lights and large Blue Oval in the middle of the wide grille, the Ranger has a rather imposing look – not something you’d normally say about a commercial vehicle.

 Advertisement - Article continues below

-The competition in the pick-up class isn’t what it once was; now the Nissan Navara, Mercedes X-Class and Mitsubishi L200 are all gone.
-The Ranger’s closest competition is still the Toyota Hilux as it’s also offered in two and four-door form, and with a variety of trim levels and engines to choose from.
+The competition in the pick-up class isn’t what it once was now that the Nissan Navara, Mercedes X-Class, and Mitsubishi L200 are all gone.
+The Ranger’s closest competition is still the Toyota Hilux, which is also offered in two-door Single Cab and four-door Double Cab forms, and with a variety of trim levels and engines to choose from.

+Skip advert